 Maximum PWI to enable Virtual Profiling – This percentage value determines the maximum PWI allowable in order for any given profile to qualify as a Virtual Profile baseline.
 If the PWI for a profile is lower than this value, it can be used as a Virtual Profile baseline.
-By default this value is 90%.
+By default, this value is 90%.
 Profiles that exceed this value cannot be used as a Virtual Profile baseline.

 Trigger Warning when PWI is higher than – Enabling this feature allows you to display a Warning dialog box on the screen when the PWI exceeds the user defined PWI percentage.